Lab 1.1 Optical Flow

 Deliverables:

-- Save a video of single window flow with the overlaid motion vector to include in your submission.
+• Save a video of single window flow with the overlaid motion vectors to include in your submission.
+Please place this in a folder called media.
 Ensure the video is less than 10 mb.

 Report Question 2: What is one limitation of finding a single optical flow vector on the entire window?